 I am able to control my anxiety.
 I am less exhausted.
 And I find it easier to motivate myself.

 This is really encouraging.
 It shows that this 15 step programme will work.

 And hopefully by taking care of myself physically I will be safeguarding my mental health.

-If you like this post or found it helpful then please remember to pin it for future reference.
+If you like this post on 15 ways to look after your mental health or found it helpful then please remember to pin it for future reference.